Warframe weapons locker (part 2)

 Larger gear, such as hoverboards, fishing spears, looted weapons, etc. can also be carried more traditionally.

 Holsters and sheaths

 Warframes also seem to have smart holsters.
-Presumably with predictive ejectors, servos to widen and tighten sheaths, magnetic plates, etc..
+Presumably with predictive ejectors, servos to widen or tighten sheaths, magnetic plates, etc..
 Combined with bacterial neural networks (below), this allows for nigh-instant weapons transitions.

 For instance a warframe wielding dual pistols might leap in the air whilst still shooting.
 At the apex of the jump they might, in the blink of an eye, holster both pistols, draw two swords, and come back down while executing a swooping melee attack reaping multiple opponents.

 Warframes can be coupled with an archwing harness for space, underwater and atmospheric flight.